Make Up Products in Japan’s Drugstores (Part 3B)

 Eyelash Curler

-I find it troublesome to use an eyelash curler and hence it was definitely not under my shopping radar.
-However, I came across this Shiseido Eyelash Curler as one of Japan Must-Buys.
+I find it troublesome to use an eyelash curler, and hence it was definitely not under my shopping radar.
+However, I came across this Shiseido Eyelash Curler as one of Japan’s Must-Buys.
 It has good reviews everywhere I looked online.
-Its purported to achieve long lasting results and is a great fit to curl every single strand of lashes perfectly.
-Most importantly, you can get it for ¥580 (S$7.30) in a Japan’s drugstore as compared to S$16-18 in Singapore.
+It’s purported to achieve long-lasting results and is a great fit to curl every single strand of lashes perfectly.
+Most importantly, you can get it for ¥580 (S$7.30) in a Japanese drugstore as compared to S$16-18 in Singapore.
 With such a good deal, I decided I must buy and give it to my mum! :)

 Concealer

 If you use concealer, you might want to consider Shiseido Spotscover Foundation.
 I bought it for my mother after a 30% discount at ¥840 (S$10.55).
-It’s a highly raved concealer but might be too thick for undereye.
+It’s a highly raved concealer, but it might be too thick for the undereye.
 I usually only put concealer for undereye, so I didn’t get this for myself.

 Make Up Remover

-For make up remover, I bought Softymo Super Point Make Up Remover and Bifesta BRIGHTUP Cleansing Lotion.
-I started using Softymo first because prior to this, I was using an oil-based make up remover and didn’t really like the texture.
-Hence I decided to switch to a more milky, gel base product (Softymo) before using the oil type (Bifesta).
+For makeup remover, I bought Softymo Super Point Make Up Remover and Bifesta BRIGHTUP Cleansing Lotion.
+I started using Softymo first because prior to this, I was using an oil-based makeup remover and didn’t really like the texture.
+Hence, I decided to switch to a more milky, gel-based product (Softymo) before using the oil type (Bifesta).

 Softymo Super Point Make Up Remover is an eye and lip makeup remover that claims not to irritate or dry delicate skin and is moisturising and gentle to the eye area.
-Since I only use eye and lip make up on a regular basis, this is good enough for me.
+Since I only use eye and lip makeup regularly, this is good enough for me.
 Also, it removes my eyeliner, eye concealer and lipstick relatively well.
-However, I read reviews that it has trouble removing make up with waterproof mascara, eyeliner and eye shadow.
+However, I read reviews that it has trouble removing makeup with waterproof mascara, eyeliner and eye shadow.

-I bought this at ¥495 (S$6.20) and Qoo10 is selling it at S$14.
+I bought this at ¥495 (S$6.20), and Qoo10 is selling it at S$14.
 Unlike Bifesta, this is not commonly seen in Watsons and Guardian.
 I guess it’s not as popular.
-I tried to research on every product I bought from the drugstore at www.ratzillacosme.com to ensure the ingredient list doesn’t contain paraben.
-Sadly, I missed out on this product– it contains paraben. :(
+I tried to research every product I bought from the drugstore at www.ratzillacosme.com to ensure the ingredient list doesn’t contain parabens.
+Sadly, I missed out on this product– it contains parabens. :(

-• Red Bottle – Enrich for dry skin (Co-enzyme Q10 for rich moist),
+• Red Bottle – Enrich for dry skin (Co-enzyme Q10 for rich moisture),

 • Green Bottle – Sebum for oily skin (green tea extract to reduce pore size),